NebraLtd/Helium-Guides/docs/handy-guides/poe-explained.md

 #### For Outdoor unit

-For the outdoor unit you can directly connect it to a suitable 802.3af PoE injector or PoE enabled switch/router since it supports 802.3af PoE natively.
-You do not need spliters and if you do not already have a PoE enabled switch/router you can use a **802.3af 48V POE PoE injector**.
+For the outdoor unit you can directly connect it to a suitable 802.3af PoE injector or PoE enabled switch/router since it **supports 802.3af PoE natively**.
+You do not need spliters and if you do not already have a PoE enabled switch/router you can use a **802.3af 48V PoE injector**.